kmorin1/CMPUT415-DashAB/README.md

 	first pass is in, should work more or less

 TO-DO:
-	-poke a little more at implicit type promotion to make sure in line with spec.
-	-get tuple type promotion and translation working
+	-WISHLIST: get tuple type promotion working
-	-do all type checking for expressions, functions etc.
+	-do all type checking for expressions, functions etc. (done?)
-	-do type checking on statements (return will be nasty) -run tests
+	-run tests
 		test scope for all blocks (if/loop/function etc) test all type combinations for errors.